 Join Lion Electric, Flo, and Effenco as the speak on the ‘Electrification Solutions for the Goods Industry.
 Focus on Marine Ports.’

 The CleanTech Alliance drives clean technology innovation and job growth to advance our economy.
 We were started in Seattle in 2007.
 Today, we are focused on issues that impact our members globally.

-Our 300-member organizations are located in ten U.S. states and three Canadian provinces.
+Over 400 member organizations are located in eighteen U.S. states, Canadian provinces, and the District of Columbia.
 They represent many different industries, business models, technologies and services all working to create products and services that are better, faster, cheaper, cleaner, and safer.
 This diversity creates valuable connections that make a difference for our members, our economy and our planet through policy advocacy, commercialization programs, business services and signature events that educate, enlighten and enhance profitability.